bollu/bollu.github.io/README.txt

 #### Proof Sketch

-- Adapted from "algebraic theory of automata by Ginsburg
 - Step 1: Break down truncated run map of arbitrary automata with $n$ states into a cascade of a permutation reset automata (called $B$, for banned) and an $n-1$ state automaton $M'$.
 - Step 2: recurse, till we get a 2-state automata.
 Now, all 2-state automata are permutation reset automata, so done!